-5. Cornices and Belt Courses.
+7.5.
+Cornices and Belt Courses.

-Overhead horizontal projections (providing at least 8 feet of clearance above grade) of a purely architectural or decorative character such as cornices, eaves, sills and belt courses shall define the building elements (base, middle and top) and create three-dimensional interest in the façade, provided that they do not project more than:
+Overhead horizontal projections (providing at least eight 8 feet of clearance above grade) of a purely architectural or decorative character such as cornices, eaves, sills and belt courses shall define the building elements (base, middle and top) and create three-dimensional interest in the façade, provided that they do not project more than:

 - a.
-At roof level, 3 feet into the public right-of-way or a designated setback area. - b.
-At every other level, 1 foot into the public right-of-way or designated setback area. - 6.
+At roof level, three-3 feet into the public right-of-way or a designated setback area. - b.
+At every other level, one 1 foot into the public right-of-way or designated setback area.

+8.6.
 Windows.

 Building walls shall be punctured by well-proportioned openings that provide three dimensional relief, detail, interest and rhythmic variation on the facade.
 Variation in rhythm shall be provided both horizontally and vertically.
 Large expanses of glass on the upper levels shall be considered only where activities of interest to the pedestrian can be highlighted, and in such cases, the design of these openings shall be carefully integrated within the overall facade composition.
-Windows shall be recessed a minimum of six inches from the face of the wall to emphasize the thickness of the wall consistent with the historical, traditional and newer buildings on Pacific Avenue; or windows other than bay windows may project from the wall six inches maximum into the public right-of-way.
-Windows shall be of high quality and shall be operable at the upper level and composed of elements that emulate the size and detail of the windows on Pacific Avenue.
+Windows shall be recessed a minimum of six inches from the face of the wall to emphasize the thickness of the wall consistent with the historical, traditional and newer buildings on Pacific Avenue; or windows other than bay windows may project from the wall six inches maximum into the public right-of-way or three feet into the public right-of-way for bay windows.
+Windows shall be of high quality and shall be operable at the upper level and composed of elements that emulate the size and detail of the windows in the traditional or historical buildings on Pacific Avenue.
 Window moldings and/or shutters with projections up to six inches are encouraged to provide detail, shade and articulation to building facades.

-7. Upper Level Bay Windows and Balconies.
+9.7.
+Upper Level Bay Windows and Balconies.